 Maria no dio una bofetada a la bruja verde

-Mary not did not no give a as slap lap to by to the witch green green witch
+Mary not give a slap . to by the witch green green witch

-did_no t_give to
+t_give to o

+- t.] he

-sl ар the witch
+នា ар the witch

 • Look up possible phrase translations

 - many different ways to segment words into phrases - many different ways to translate each phrase